Khurnak Fort: Khurnak Fort

 Godwin-Austen mentioned the Khurnak Fort, whose ruins stood on a low rock (elevation: 4,257 m) on the northwestern side of the plain.
 Judging from its site, he believed that it belonged to Tibetans who presumably built it "years ago".
 But its proximity to Leh and the strength of its Thanadar (governor), he thought, placed it in Kashmiri territory.
 The Khurnak Plain was a "disputed ground", according to Godwin-Austen, which was claimed by the Ladakhis as well as the Tibetans of Rudok.

-Evidently the purpose of the fort was to guard against Ladakhis crossing to the Khurnak Plain from the south, crossing the narrow channel of the lake.
-Such activity was witnessed during the times of British Raj as well.
+Evidently, the purpose of the fort was to guard against Ladakhis crossing to the Khurnak Plain from the south, crossing the narrow channel of the lake.
+Such activity was witnessed during the times of the British Raj as well.
 The Khurnak Plain, being a prized winter pasture ground, was the preserve of the shepherds from Noh, the only permanently inhabited place on the north shore of Pangong Lake.
-Ladakhis, who lived south of the Pangong Lake, had their winter pastures in Skakjung, much further to the south.
+Ladakhis, who lived south of Pangong Lake, had their winter pastures in Skakjung, much further to the south.

 History

-In 1863, British topographer Henry Haversham Godwin-Austen described Khurnak as a disputed plain claimed both by inhabitants of the Panggong district and Tibetan authorities from Lhasa.
+In 1863, British topographer Henry Haversham Godwin-Austen described Khurnak as a disputed plain claimed both by inhabitants of Panggong district and Tibetan authorities from Lhasa.
 He personally believed that it should belong to the latter due to the "old fort standing on a low rock on the north-western side of the plain" previously built by the Tibetans.
 Godwin-Austen remarked that the Kashmiri authorities in Leh had recently exerted their influence in the region such that Khurnak was effectively controlled by the Maharaja of Jammu and Kashmir.

 According to Alastair Lamb, the majority of British maps published between 1918 and 1947 showed Khurnak as being in Tibet.

 Sino-Indian border dispute

 Prior to 1958, the boundary between India and China was considered to be at the Khurnak Fort and Indian forces visited it from time to time and had a post there.
 China wrested its control since around July 1958, according to most sources.

-During the 1960 talks between the two governments on the boundary issue, India submitted official records including the 1908 Settlement Report, which recorded the amount of revenue collected at Khurnak, as proof of jurisdiction over Khurnak.
+During the 1960 talks between the two governments on the boundary issue, India submitted official records, including the 1908 Settlement Report, which recorded the amount of revenue collected at Khurnak, as proof of jurisdiction over Khurnak.
 The Chinese claim line of 1956 did not include the Khurnak Fort, but the 1960 claim line included the Khurnak Fort.

 In 1963, Khurnak Fort was described by the US National Photographic Interpretation Center as follows:

-As of 2019, a PLA border patrol company of the Western Theater Command is stationed nearby.
+As of 2019, a PLA border patrol company of the Western Theater Command was stationed nearby.